-In Phnom Penh, most taxis are metered but the costs vary slightly depending on the time of day and the time of year.
-You may find some drivers will refuse to use the meter and would rather you haggle for your ride.
-If you’re confident with how much the journey should cost and have been brushing up on your haggling skills, then give it a go.
-If not, just politely refuse and find another taxi, there are plenty about!
+In Phnom Penh, most taxis are metered but the costs vary slightly depending on time of day and year.
+You may find some drivers will refuse to use the meter and would rather haggle for your ride.
+If you’re confident with how much the journey should cost and have been brushing up on your bartering skills, then give it a go.
+If not, politely refuse and find another taxi, there are plenty about!

-Outside of Phnom Penh, city buses are rare in Cambodia.
+Outside of Phnom Penh, city buses are rare.
 Even Siem Reap only has a handful of lines operating.
 Realistically, unless you are spending a lot of time in Phnom Penh, you probably won’t have any need to jump on a small inner-city bus.
-In case you do, prices start at around 50 cents per ride but can rise as high as $1USD.
+In case you do, prices start at around $0.40 per ride and can rise as high as $1USD.

-A ride in a Cambodian tuk tuk will usually set you back $1-$2USD for a short hop through town or a little more if you are travelling through a city.
+A ride in a Cambodian tuk tuk will usually set you back around $2-3USD for a short hop through town or a little more if you are travelling through a city.
 Some rides will always cost substantially more, like going to Phnom Penh Airport for example.
-This journey will pretty much be $7-$10USD from anywhere in the city.
+This journey will cost between $7-10USD from anywhere in the city.

-It is possible to book tuk tuk drivers for the day, especially when visiting Angkor Wat or other more out of the way spots.
-This will usually cost you around $20-$30USD for the day and is a great idea you’re short on time!
+It is possible to book tuk tuk drivers for the day, especially when visiting Angkor Wat or other more out-of-the-way spots.
+This will usually cost you around $30-50USD for the day and is a great idea if you’re short on time!

 Cambodia also has a ride-hailing app called PassApp (one of the best backpacking apps out there!).
 You can use this to arrange rides with taxis or tuk tuks and you’ll see exactly how much you need to pay before you start the trip!

-- Small local businesses also rent scooters from small huts on the street.
-These are often way cheaper but the reliability of the bikes is nowhere near as high and you are unlikely to find anywhere offering helmets as part of the deal.
+Small local businesses also rent scooters from small huts on the street.
+These are way cheaper but the reliability of the bikes is nowhere near as high.
+You’re also unlikely to find anywhere offering helmets as part of the deal.

 Long Distance Transport

-Rather than flying in Cambodia, stick to overland transport to protect your budget as well as the planet.
-A bus journey between Siem Reap and Phnom Penh is around 7 hours so you don’t really save all that much time by flying, especially when you include transport to and from the airport!
+Rather than flying in Cambodia, stick to overland transport.
+A bus journey between Siem Reap and Phnom Penh is around seven hours so you don’t really save all that much time by flying, especially when you include transport to and from the airport!

-As backpackers, we often turn our noses up at “must-see” places or “must do” activities but when it comes to Cambodia’s Angkor Archeological Park, you really shouldn’t skip over it.
+As backpackers, we often turn our noses up at ‘must-see’ places but when it comes to Cambodia’s Angkor Archeological Park, you really shouldn’t skip over it.

-You’ll want to visit for sunrise on at least one of the days you enter the park, this usually occurs between 05.00-06.00 and the park is around 30 mins from Siem Reap.
+You’ll want to visit for sunrise on at least one of the days you enter the park, this usually occurs between 5-6 m and the park is around 30 mins from Siem Reap.
 It’s a chilly tuk tuk ride at this time so make sure to take a jumper!

-It’s clear that the most cost-efficient way of visiting the complex is to buy a 7 day pass for $72USD, then hire a bicycle each day you are there.
-Providing you have the time, visiting the Angkor Archeological park this way should set you back no more than $100USD!
+The most cost-efficient way of visiting the complex is to buy a seven-day pass for $72USD, then hire a bicycle each day you are there.
+Providing you have the time, visiting the Angkor Archeological Park this way should set you back no more than $100USD!

 It is also worth noting that food is more expensive around this area than in other parts of the country.
 If you are really strapped for cash, consider prepping some food before you go and take it in your daypack!